CrociDB/stewcomic/README.md

 StewComic
 =========

-StewComic is a Qt-based comic viewer.
+StewComic is a Qt-based digital comic viewer.

 Why the deuce another comic viewer?
 -----------

 Well.
-There are great free (and opensource) comic viewers around, but I just wanted to do something a little different.
-Or not that different at all.
-I just wanted to make one myself.
+There are great free (and opensource) comic viewers around, but I can see that most of them have issues with user interface or user experience.
+Stewcomic is designed to be the ultimate experience with digital comic reading.

 Features
 -----------